 - 1. Assure all work under their direction or performed in their laboratory is conducted in accordance with the CHP and other applicable University policies and programs. - 2.
 Lead the development of suitable, specific training materials and protocols to allow safe practices for all of the activities within their lab. - 3.
 Ensure Laboratory Workers are properly trained and understand procedures applicable to safety in their laboratories and work areas. - 4.
-Document general and laboratory specific training. - 5.
-Provide adequate engineering controls and personal protective equipment to laboratory workers and ensure their proper use. - 6.
-Assign a laboratory safety coordinator to act as a point of contact for EHSS and assist with safety assessments and other laboratory safety related issues. - 7.
-Submit research protocols to EHSS and applicable safety committees, as necessary, for review prior to commencing work.
+Maintain a current research group roster for easy and rapid communication of emergencies and directed responses of any campus incident. - 5.
+Document general and laboratory specific training. - 6.
+Provide adequate engineering controls and personal protective equipment to laboratory workers and ensure their proper use. - 7.
+Assign a laboratory safety coordinator to act as a point of contact for CaLS and assist with safety assessments and other laboratory safety related issues. - 8.
+Maintain accountability of the research lab chemical inventory and all related safety documentation such as SOPs and SDSs. - 9.
+Submit research protocols to CaLS and applicable safety committees, as necessary, for review prior to commencing work.